mgks/mgks.dev/_posts/2024-03-14-unveiling-hype-behind-decentralised-dreams-web3.md

 ---
 layout: post
-title:  "Is AI, Friend or Foe?
-Untangling the Hype and Reality in 2024"
+title: Is AI, Friend or Foe?
+Untangling the Hype and Reality in 2024
 author: ghazi
-categories: [ articles ]
-tags: [blockchain, web3, discussion]
+tags: blockchain, web3, discussion
 image: assets/images/b17.jpg
-description: "This revolutionary concept promises a decentralised internet where you control your data and online experiences.
+description: This revolutionary concept promises a decentralised internet where you control your data and online experiences.
 Sounds amazing, right?
 But hold on to your crypto wallets!
-The full article explores the challenges of Web3, like complex technology, scalability issues, and security risks."
+The full article explores the challenges of Web3, like complex technology, scalability issues, and security risks.
 featured: true
-topper: true
 hidden: false
 toc: false
 ---